Angelo Torres: Atlas Comics

 When the EC comics line ended after the enforcement of the Comics Code, Torres (and several other EC alumni) went to Atlas Comics (later to be known as the Marvel Comics Group) and drew a number of short stories for their mystery titles in 1956-57, titles such as Astonishing, Spellbound, Uncanny Tales, Marvel Tales and many others.

 Warren Publishing

 Torres later worked for Warren Publishing under editor Archie Goodwin.
 He contributed art on 20 stories for Creepy, Eerie and Blazing Combat from 1964 through 1967.

 Mad Magazine

 From October 1969 until April 2005 he drew the satires of contemporary U.S. television shows (and later movies) as the penultimate feature in Mad magazine (whereas Mort Drucker drew the movie parodies in its opening portions).

 He was named #61 in Atomic Comics' (retailer) list of The Top 100 Artists of American Comic Books.

 Recent work

-Torres illustrated many new "what if?" covers for comic historian Grant Geissman's acclaimed books which answer the question, "What if EC hadn't abandoned their line of comics, and Angelo had been asked by Bill Gaines to tackle some cover assignments.
-He also drew more than 40 new original cover illustrations on the intentionally blank PANIC Comics #6 Russ Cochran reprints which debuted weekly with the heading #TorresTuesday on social media as a diversion for his fans with the outbreak of the COVID-19 pandemic.
+Torres drew five "what if?"-pseudo-covers for comic historian Grant Geissman's book The History of EC Comics, appearing in the end of the book, under the general guideline, " what if the anti-comics crusade which took down EC and countless competitors had been able to survive the McCarthy Era censorship assault, and EC had asked Torres to illustrate its covers?"